isomerpages/nlb-nrm/_read30/READ30 Nodes.md

 and tales that have enraptured our local storytellers.</p>
 <p>Rachel Heng (author), Rebekah Dorai (musical actress, singer), Xiaohan
-(lyricist, columnist and author), Ebi Shankara (teacher, performance artist) and their curated reads are showcased at the exclusive READ30 pop-up.
+(lyricist, columnist and author), Ebi Shankara (teacher, performance artist) and their curated reads are showcased at this exclusive READ30 pop-up.
 Visit The Cathay to find out more.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="The Paper Bunny" src="/images/Read30/The_Paper_Bunny.png">